xonsh/xonsh/docs/tutorial.rst

     -rw-rw-r-- 1 snail snail 0 Mar  8 17:50 sp ace
     -rw-rw-r-- 1 snail snail 0 Mar  8 15:46 xonsh

-Spaces in filenames, of course, are just the begining.
+Spaces in filenames, of course, are just the beginning.

 Filename Globbing with ``*``
 ===============================
 Filename globbing with the ``*`` character is also allowed in subprocess-mode.
-This simply uses Python's glob module under-the-coveres.
+This simply uses Python's glob module under-the-covers.
 See there for more details.
 As an example, start with a lovely bunch of xonshs:

 .. code-block:: bash